Debt Relief Options

 For most people, options to filing bankruptcy are not realistic.
 They include debt settlement, credit counseling, refinancing a home mortgage, and reverse mortgage, all discussed below.
-Find out more at the Frequently Asked Questions page, or you may call me at 417 887-4949, or use the Contact Form, for a free consultation.
+Find out more on our FAQ page, or you may call me at 417 4NO-DEBT (466-3328), or use the Contact Form, for a free consultation.

 A bankruptcy attorney is a great negotiator to help you settle your debts, because creditors know the attorney can file a bankruptcy for the client if the creditors are not reasonable.
 They know they might not get any payment on the debt if a bankruptcy is filed.